MadhumithaK05/Madhumitha-K/README.md

-# Madhumitha-K
+# Madhumitha K
 Results-driven Computer Science student adept in Python, Java, and C programming, with hands-on experience in web development using HTML, CSS, and PHP.
 Accomplished in creating practical applications, including a peer-to-peer product management system and a tourism management system.
 Proficient in database management and GUI development.
 Actively engaged on platforms like HackerRank, GitHub, and LeetCode, showcasing a commitment to continuous learning.
 ## Skills
-Python , Java, C, MySQL, HTML, CSS, PHP
+- Python
+- Java
+- C
+- MySQL
+- HTML
+- CSS
+- PHP
 ## Education
 B.E: COMPUTER SCIENCE
 RAJALAKSHMI ENGINEERING COLLEGE - Chennai